Dheeraj3reddy/sampleTest/README.md

 Initialized empty Git repository in /Users/shickey/Workspaces/<servicename>-cdn/.git/
 ```

-Now push your project to a new git repo with the name ``&lt;servicename&gt;-cdn`.
+Now push your project to a new git repo with the name `<servicename>-cdn`.

 ### Build the project
-1. Install all dependencies:
+1. Install dependencies:
     ```
     $ cd <servicename>-cdn
     $ npm install